bobbleoxs/shantax/content/posts/finding-your-career-niche-pycon-namibia.md

 +++
 date = 2023-02-23T11:07:00Z
-title = "Finding Your Career Niche - A PyCon Namibia 2023 Talk" slug = "namibia"
+title = "Finding Your Career Niche - A Talk at PyCon Namibia 2023" slug = "namibia"

 +++